 The IFACE variable defines the interface name, for example, eth0.
 It is required for all network device configuration files.
+The filename extension must match this value.

 The SERVICE variable defines the method used for obtaining the IP address.
 The LFS-Bootscripts package has a modular IP assignment format, and creating additional files in the /lib/services/ directory allows other IP assignment methods.
 This is commonly used for Dynamic Host Configuration Protocol (DHCP), which is addressed in the BLFS book.